xl00t/THCon21/Modern Webchat.md

 });
 ```

-Now we lauch this script and enter a message in order to send our payload.
+Now we launch this script and enter a message in order to send our payload.

 ```
 xl00t@DESKTOP:~/thcon/modern-chat$ node main.js